LegalBlockproject/LegalBlock-CFTC-Response/legalblock-cftc-response.md

 Further, Ethereum projects aimed at governance applications, such as “decentralized organizations” provided by Aragon.org, are allowing developers to manage pooled resources and make group decisions with transparency ‘on chain’ as well as leverage smart contracts to secure obligations more trustlessly between largely ‘remote-first’ development teams.
 To hopefully help illustrate such governance applications, LB-ETH (a Working Group formed under LegalBlock) has deployed an instance of an Aragon decentralized organization on the Rinkeby testnet, located at the following url address: https://rinkeby.aragon.org/#/legalblocketh.aragonid.eth/, to among other things, help signal LB-ETH consensus on topics related to Ethereum and to trial internal reputation rewards and other collaborative incentives ‘on chain.’

-5. What data sources, analyses, calculations, variables, or other factors could be used to determine Ether’s market size, liquidity, trade volume, types of traders, ownership concentration, and/or principal ways in which the Ethereum Network is currently being used by market participants?
+**5. What data sources, analyses, calculations, variables, or other factors could be used to determine Ether’s market size, liquidity, trade volume, types of traders, ownership concentration, and/or principal ways in which the Ethereum Network is currently being used by market participants?**

 There is more to the size of digital asset markets than mere market capitalization.
 Better methods for judging their size may be found in studying underlying code development activity and certain market data sets more attuned to digital asset market development.
 These data sets can be extracted from various blockchain explorer or aggregator services like Blue Swan Grading, Coinmarketcap, Nomics, etc. The various open source project repositories supporting digital asset markets and free APIs from aggregator services can also be used to procure this kind of market ‘snapshot.’